 Choosing the Right Specialist Audit Partner

 Not all audit firms are alike.
-Accounting practices should assess potential partners against key criteria:
+Accounting practices should assess specialist auditors against key criteria:

 The right partner should feel like an extension of your practice, supporting your firm while strengthening client trust.